An Online Informatics Resource for Dictyostelium

 • SM plates

-• Add 20 g/l bacto agar to SM broth.
+• Add 20 g bacto agar to 1 liter SM broth.

-For best results, let plates dry overnight at room temperature and then store at 4°C. If the plates are too dry the bacteria won't grow well.
+2. Dry plates overnight at room temperature and then store at 4°C. If the plates are too dry the bacteria won't grow well.

 • 1 g Na2HPO4